-Your agency can use ABR data items to help with the delivery of services to the community, for example, waste management, transport and education programs and to:
+Government agencies use ABR data to help with policy development for the delivery of community support services, education programs and surveys.

 In Alice Springs, distance is no barrier to good planning when you have the right information.

 The Department of Regional Development, Primary Industries, Fisheries and Resources recently conducted economic profiling of the town.

 Principal analyst, Megha Raut, said ABR data provided a robust sampling framework for a business survey of the area, ensuring a more meaningful picture of the Alice Springs economy.